 David James is a native of Louisville who is dedicated to community service, public safety, and public service.

-In 2020, he was re-elected to serve a third term as President of the Metro Council.
+In 2021, he was re-elected to serve a fourth term as President of the Metro Council.
 He has served two terms as Majority Leader, a position that elevated him to President Pro Tem of the Metro Council and the Chair of the Democratic Caucus.

 As President, he is Chair of the Metro Council’s Committee of the Whole and Committee on Committees.
 He is also an ex officio member of all the Metro Council’s Standing Committees.

 He was elected on November 2, 2010 to serve as Councilman of the Metro Council’s Sixth District representing the neighborhoods of Algonquin, California, Limerick, Old Louisville, Park Hill, Russell, St. Joseph, Shelby Park, Smoketown-Jackson, Taylor-Berry, University, and the Central Business District.

 Councilman James has helped sponsor and pass legislation that has benefited all of Louisville Metro in the following areas: